fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 change it to `ChatCubit(context.read<ChatService>(), roomId: roomId)..listenForMessage()` so the `roomId` gets passed along.

-In `ChatCubit` change the constructor to:
+In `lib/chat/chat_cubit.dart` change the constructor to:

 ```dart
   ChatCubit(this.service, {required this.roomId}) : super(ChatState.empty());